 - Apply early: teaching placements are assigned on a rolling basis.
 All applicants are assigned a number based on the date and time their application was submitted.
 Submit your application as soon as the Ministry of Education opens the process so that you get a better number that will give you higher priority over other applicants.

 - Apply thoroughly: It may seem like common sense, but many applicants do not complete the application process thoroughly and therefore miss out on an opportunity to receive a placement.
 Go through the checklist the Ministry of Education provides and make sure you complete all parts of the application so that your name gets the green light for an application.

-- Include any experience you have working with youth: While prior teaching experience is not a requirement to receive a placement, it is an added benefit that can boost your application.
+- Include any experience you have working with youth: While prior teaching experience is not a requirement to receive a teaching placement in Spain, it is an added benefit that can boost your application.
 Include any experience you have working with youth in your application.
 If you are planning on applying in the future, you may want to start volunteering now as a tutor or with an after school program to help make your application more competitive.

 - Allow plenty of time to apply: the application process to be a North American Language and Culture Assistant is very time consuming and full of many moving parts, including essays from references.
 Plan ahead and allow plenty of time to complete all part of the application before the submission date.
 Don’t wait to the last minute!